shawntmeyer/AVDClientKiosk/README.md

     Set-ExecutionPolicy Bypass -Scope Process
     ```

-4. Change directories to the local 'source\WindowsApp' directory.
+4. Change directories to the local 'source' directory.

 5. Then execute the script using the correct parameters as exemplified below: